xmos/lib_xua/doc/rst/opt_audio_formats.rst

       * `FS_STREAM_FORMAT_OUTPUT_3_RESOLUTION_BITS`

-Audio Format
+Audio format
 ------------

 The design supports two audio formats, PCM and, when "Native" DSD is enabled, Direct Stream Digital (DSD).
 A DSD capable DAC is required for the latter.

-The USB Audio `Raw Data` format is used to indicate DSD data (2.3.1.7.5 of `USB Device Class Definition for Audio Data Formats <https://www.usb.org/document-library/usb-20-specification>`_).
+The USB Audio `Raw Data` format is used to indicate DSD data (2.3.1.7.5 of `USB Device Class Definition for Audio Data Formats <https://www.usb.org/document-library/audio-devices-rev-20-and-adopters-agreement>`_).
 This use of a RAW/DSD format in an alternative setting is termed by XMOS as  *Native DSD*

 The following defines affect both full-speed and high-speed operation: